Does Kratom Interact With Weed (Marijuana)?

 Taking kratom and marijuana should be safe if you don’t do it over a long period.
 Although many users have had positive experiences combining both substances, we recommend consulting a doctor beforehand.

-Mixing kratom and marijuana, even with average doses, can result in a dangerously high concentration of both substances due to metabolic competition.
+Mixing kratom and marijuana, even with average doses, can result in a higher concentration of both substances due to metabolic competition.
 We insist on only taking kratom with weed occasionally to avoid problems.

 Check with your doctor if you are taking other medications.